DataDog/kics/documentation/rules/terraform/aws/service_control_policies_disabled.md

 ### Description

  This check verifies whether the Amazon Organizations configuration has the `feature_set` attribute set to `"ALL"`, which enables all features, including the use of Service Control Policies (SCPs).
-If `feature_set` is set only to `"CONSOLIDATED_BILLING"`, as in:
+If `feature_set` is set only to `"CONSOLIDATED_BILLING"`, as in the following example, then organizations cannot use SCPs for centralized governance, making it difficult to enforce security and compliance policies across AWS accounts:

 ```
 resource "aws_organizations_organization" "example" {